redpanda-data/connect/website/docs/components/inputs/kafka.md

 Alternatively, if you perform batching at the input level using the [`batching`](#batching) field it is done per-partition and therefore avoids stalling.

+The field `consumer_group`supports [interpolation functions](/docs/configuration/interpolation#bloblang-queries), allowing you to create a unique key for each message.

 ### Metadata

 This input adds the following metadata fields to each message: